gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.7.11.2 =
+Critical fix!
+Please upgrade or your form will not correctly process payments.
+Also check Stripe dashboard for wrong charge amounts.

 = 1.7.11.1 =
 New version available!
 Adds new conditional logic options and fields to Stripe feed.